bcomnes/top-bun/README.md

 If your `src` folder doesn't have a `root.layout.js` file somewhere in it, `top-bun` will use the default [`default.root.layout.js`](./lib/defaults/default.root.layout.js) file it ships.
 The default `root` layout includes a special boolean variable called `defaultStyle` that lets you disable a default page style (provided by [mine.css](http://github.com/bcomnes/mine.css)) that it ships with.

-#### Nested layouts
+### Nested layouts

 Since layouts are just functions™️, they nest naturally.
-If you define the majority of your html page meta detritus in a `root.layout.js`, you can define additional layouts that act as child wrappers, and inherent from the `root.layout.js`.
+If you define the majority of your html page meta detritus in a `root.layout.js`, you can define additional layouts that act as child wrappers, without having to re-define everything in `root.layout.js`.

 For example, you could define a `blog.layout.js` that re-uses the `root.layout.js`: